Top 10 change management best practices for IT and organizations

 Miscommunication and distrust make employees the most resistant to change, at a whopping 41%.
 Thus, communication is the key when managing change.

 Leadership is a central factor.
-43% of employees claim that they would be more willing to accept change if the sponsors were more knowledgeable and inclusive.
+74% people think leaders need to do more to understand why people are resistant to change.
 Moreover, changes are 5.8 times more likely to be successful in businesses where the top brass communicates transparently and persuasively.

 Getting started with change management in your organization